Monitoring Team

 Erin Hilmer is the lab technician at the new palaeobotanical laboratory at Nelson Mandela University.
 She has a BSc Honours degree in geology, which focused on geochronology, and will be putting this to use in determining the ages of new palynological sites for her MSc.

-Kimberley
+Kimberley Gariep Mediclinic

 Werner Hoek

-Dr Werner Hoek is an Ear Nose and throat specialist at Gariep Medi Clinic and Robert Mangaliso Sobukwe Hospitals in Kimberley.
+Dr Werner Hoek is an Ear Nose and Throat specialist at Gariep Medi Clinic and Robert Mangaliso Sobukwe Hospitals in Kimberley.
 His areas of interest include allergic rhinitis, chronic sinusitis and conductive hearing loss.

-CSIR Crew
+CSIR Pretoria

 Juanette John